navikt/eessi-pensjon-saksbehandling-ui/README.md

 ### BUILD

-To build the app for production mode, run
+To build the app ready for production, run

     npm run build